 Whether you make your own at home or buy pre-made, these juices are loaded with the most benefits:

 Beet juice: Often mixed with fruit juice to offset its earthy taste, beet juice has betalains, or plant nutrients that are anti-inflammatory and full of antioxidants.
-Betalains also give beets their colour.
+Betalains also give beets their color.

 Pomegranate juice: Fruit and vegetable juices that contain pomegranate juice have polyphenols.
 These naturally occurring chemical compounds have anti-inflammatory properties that can suppress cancer growth.